maurihimanshu/expenso-docs/docs/USER_GUIDE.md

    - Budget appears in your budgets list
    - Tracking begins immediately

+### Budget Types

+**Recurring Budgets** (Weekly/Monthly/Yearly):
+- Automatically reset when the period ends
+- Current period saved to history
+- Spending resets to $0 for new period
+- Budget continues indefinitely
+- View past performance in budget history

+**Custom Budgets** (One-Time):
+- Fixed start and end dates
+- Expire when period ends
+- No automatic reset
+- Good for special projects or one-time goals

 ### Budget Status

 Budgets automatically track your spending and show status: